tmtxt/tmtxt.github.com/_posts/2017-10-08-utilize-rethinkdb-index-part-1-primary-key-index.md

 should be the secondary data storage, acting as a caching/supporting layer for the important data stored in SQL.
 I wrote this post not to encourage the heavy use of RethinkDB, but rather to show how we deal with the scaling problem that we got.
-- In the future, after working at Agency Revolution, more likely that I will never touch RethinkDB again.
+- In the future, after working at Agency Revolution, it's more likely that I will never touch RethinkDB again.
 However, the knowledge about the underlying RethinkDB index will undoubtedly be helpful when working with other database system.